MihaiDavid05/EPFL_ML_Project1/doc/README.md

 ## Configs
 Check `config` folder for different configs and experiments descriptions.

 Configs follow a YAML format.

+A `_3models` suffix for configuration files mean that it contains parameters for 3 separate models used to train 3 subsets of the dataset.
+These subsets were created by splitting the entire dataset by the column `PRI_jet_num`, which is an ordinal feature.

 ## Train and test